Tear trough filler in London

 How is the treatment carried out?

-The procedure takes about half an hour to do and can be combined with treatment to other areas of the face.
-Eye filler on its own may be sufficient in some people but in others the cheek area also has a loss of volume and dermal filler to this area may also be applied.
-The product can also be used in combination with botulinum toxin.
+The filler helps to replace lost volume, boost collagen production, and hydrate the skin for a softer appearance.
+The procedure usually takes about half an hour and can be combined with treatments for other areas of the face such as the cheeks.
+In some cases, eye filler alone may be sufficient, but in other cases dermal filler to the cheek area may also be needed.
+Additionally, the product can be used in combination with botulinum toxin.

 When will the results be visible?